 mgd of new or improved wastewater treatment capacity

 cubic feet per second (cfs) of water saved in irrigation districts

-million metric tons/yr. of CO2 emissions displaced, equivalent to eliminate 949,888 vehicles from the roads
+million metric tons/year of CO2 emissions displaced, equivalent to removing 949,888 vehicles from roadways

 communities with improved waste collection and disposal services

 tons of waste per day collected and disposed

 Location: Camargo, Tamaulipas

 NADB Funding: 2.53M USD

 With its own resources, leveraged borrowings and grants from the Environmental Protection Agency (EPA), NADB is helping transform border communities with sustainable infrastructure that preserves, protects and/or enhances the environment.

 BEIF - Border Environment Infrastructure Fund funded by Environmental Protection Agency (EPA)